joewalker/gcli/docs/design.md

 - as fast as a traditional CLI.
 It should be possible to put your head down, and look at the keyboard and use GCLI 'blind' at full speed without making mistakes.
-- mousable with similar gestures to a GUI.
-It should be possible to hide the input area and use GCLI in a similar way to a GUI.
 - principled about the way it encourages people to build commands.
 There is benefit from unifying the underlying concepts.
 - automatically helpful.